rrcobb/battleship/README.md

   - improved colors
   - target red should be a different shape (target?)
   - better text sizing / placement
+  - maybe, hide the grids when they aren't in use, instead of showing them at all times
+  - maybe render just one grid, and allow player to switch to looking at their own grid at will
+  - label ships / grids
 - internet / local network version
     - see only your ships
     - try to hit the other player